odea-project/qAlgorithms/report/report.md

 * gcc - GNU compiler collection (always referring to version 13.2.0)

 ## Introduction

+The purpose of the presented project is to provide a user-friendly and programmer-friendly implementation of the qBinning algorithm [@reuschenbachQBinningDataQualityBased2023].
+This is realized through thoroughly commented code, included diagnostic functions which can be rewritten for specific use cases with minimal effort, flexible data input, and comparatively high performance.
+With the newly written code, it is possible to introduce the qBinning algorithm to existing, open-source analysis platforms like MZmine, PatRoon and StreamFind [@pluskalMZmineModularFramework2010; @helmusPatRoonImprovedNontarget2022; @helmusPatRoonOpenSource2021; @cunhaStreamFindFrameworkWorkflows2024].

+Idee: Implementieren des Algorithmus in einer größeren Plattform Fokus auch auf größerer Datensätze; Datenmenge nimmt wahrscheinlich zu funktionsweise
+Feature: Nur bins weitergeben, wenn in Serie gemessen (@gerrit: pls translate and complete this part)

 // What is HRMS?
 Importance of NTS, Datenprozessierung und Analyse entscheidende Größe bei NTS; ergebnisse verschiedeneer Workflows haben keine Vergleichbarkeit; hoher Einfluss durch den Nutzer